CURRENT SPecial Exhibition

 March 2, 2023

 This exhibition showcases 12 selected winning pieces from our 2022 student art competition.
 With the theme “Our Environment: 25 Years Later,” over 300 students from U.S., Hong Kong, Taiwan, and mainland China participated in the competition, each presenting their own inspiring and artistic vision of our future environment.
+This is the third annual student art collaboration between the Chinese American Museum and CCACC Art Gallery intended to encourage creativity, artistic expression, and cultural exchange between students in the U.S. and China.

 January 28, 2023